GarryOne/parkbee-interview/README.md

 Error from server (Forbidden): pods is forbidden: User "system:serviceaccount:myapp:limited-access-account" cannot list resource "pods" in API group "" in the namespace "default"
 ```

-The below one would work, since the current user is configured to have access only to `myapp` namespace
+The below one would work
 ```
 kubectl --token=$SA_TOKEN get pods -n myapp
 ```